 Minimizing Full Text Influence

 To minimize the influence of high-frequency hits on matching words in full-text documents, such as long scholarly articles, eBooks, and government reports, the full-text field has the lowest field weight.
-Additionally, the relevance ranking algorithm uses a decay scoring model so that very high hit counts in full-text documents do not artificially inflate relevance scores for these documents.
+Additionally, the relevance ranking algorithm uses a normalization scoring model so that very high hit counts in full-text documents do not artificially inflate relevance scores for these documents.

 Enhanced Subject Precision